rickardlindberg/rickardlindberg.me/writing/agdpp-game-over/index.template.markdown

         self.sprites.remove(sprite)
 $:END

-We also ensure that `get_sprites` returns a new list so that the internal list is never exposed.
+We ensure that `get_sprites` returns a new list so that the internal list is never exposed.
 This has two benefits:

 1. The sprite group is in control of its own collection.
 No one on the outside can modify it.